Real Homotopy Theory of Semi-Algebraic Sets: Semi-algebraic s

 The proof of the following is straightforward. \begin{prop} If $i>\dim(X)$, then $\Ch_i(X)=0$. \end{prop}

-It is clear that any semi-algebraic current in $\Ch_k(X)$ can be represented by a semi-algebraic map $g\colon M\to X$ where $M$ is an oriented compact semi-algebraic manifold of dimension $k$.
-However, here is another useful representation of semi-algebraic currents.
+It is clear that any semi-algebraic \current{} in $\Ch_k(X)$ can be represented by a semi-algebraic map $g\colon M\to X$ where $M$ is an oriented compact semi-algebraic manifold of dimension $k$.
+However, here is another useful representation of semi-algebraic \current s.